jeongminfoh/starter-hugo-academic/content/research/workinprogress.md

     padding: ["20px", "0", "0", "0"]

 ---

-**Climate Policy Curves**
-with Martin Hänsel, Moritz Drupp, Gernot Wagner and Glenn Rudebusch.

-**Where is the Carbon Premium?
-Global Performance of Green and Brown Stocks**
-with Daniel Huber, Glenn Rudebusch, and Ole Wilms.

 Mewhirter, J, Welch, R, Wright II, J., & admin. **1033 and Police Militarization: A survey experiment**.

 admin., Song, Y., & Tang, T. **Spatial Analysis on Local Legislative and Executive Leadership and Mobile App Management Innovation**.